brandcom/cakephp-versions/readme.md

-# CakephpVersions plugin for CakePHP
+# Versions plugin for CakePHP

 ## Installation